Remote Course Advisement

-Students may be looking to faculty and advisors for perspective on their concerns about failing courses or not catching up.
+Students may be looking to faculty and advisors for perspective on their academic or other concerns.
 They may have a higher need for realistic appraisals of chances for success in a course, especially if they don't have face-to-face interactions with you.
-It is important for them to know from us if course withdrawal would be best under the circumstances (e.g., no reasonable way of passing the course) or if being offered latitude and flexibility wherever practicable would improve their outlook.
+It is important for them to know if course withdrawal would be best under the circumstances (e.g., no reasonable way of passing the course) or if being offered latitude and flexibility wherever practicable would improve their outlook.
 As always, encourage the student to consult with the financial aid office to learn if withdrawing from a course or college might have an impact upon their current and future aid semesters.

 - Students will be able to withdraw from a course, entirely by email, if the student is studying remotely

-- Visit our registrar’s office web page for our special Spring 2020 Course Withdrawal Procedure (linked below).
+- Visit our registrar’s office web page for our special Course Withdrawal Schedule & Procedures (linked below).